mpostol/OPC-UA-OOI/SemanticData/UANodeSetValidation/docs/ObjectModelSpecyficatio.md

 A typical **human-centric** approach is a web-service supporting, for example, a web user interface (UI) to monitor conditions and manage millions of devices in a typical cloud-based IoT approach.
 It is essential in this case that any uncertainty and necessity to make a decision can be relaxed by human interaction.
 Coordination of robot behaviors in a work-cell (automation islands) is a **machine-centric** example.
 In this case, any human interaction must be recognized as impractical or even impossible.
 This interconnection scenario requires the machine to machine communication (M2M) demanding the integration of multi-vendor devices.

 To leverage the **meaningful** data distribution, the OPC UA engages rules derived from the object-oriented programming concept.
 Following this approach types are commonly used to describe the data semantics (to assign meaning to the bitstreams).
 For example, using Int32 we are dealing with a set of numbers that can be represented as bitstreams 32 bits long.
 Unfortunately, sometimes it is not enough.
 Let assume that we are going to use these numbers to express the age in a personal record.
 In the  **human-centric** environment, we can use the appropriate names derived from the native language of the data holders called variables.
 For the **machine-centric** case, the multi-vendor environment must be considered.
 A typical approach to deal with this environment is the usage of names defined by a commonly acceptable standardization body.
-To make the name unambiguous 9to avoid name collision) for all vendors it must be globally unique.
+To make the name unambiguous (to avoid name collision) for all vendors it must be globally unique.

 Generally speaking, to select a particular target piece of complex data we have two options: **random access** or **browsing**. **Random-access** requires that the target item must have been assigned a unique address known in advance by a selection operation.
 The browsing approach means that the data consumer walks down available paths from an entity to an entity that builds up the structure of compound data - a data graph - using references interconnecting entities.
 It is necessary if we need to represent a relationship between data components.
 As an example, consider a family tree containing a graph of personal records.
 The browsing process is costly because instead of jumping to a target, we need to traverse the graph step by step using references.
 The main advantage of this approach is that the data consumer do not need any prior knowledge of the data structure.
 To minimize the cost, after having found the target as the result of browsing the graph, every operation targeting it can use direct access.
 Random access is possible only if the browsing path is convertible to a unique direct address or selected targets have well know addresses assigned by a standardization body.

 It seems that, despite the access method, we have to assign an identification to all of the accessible entities in the representation of the process data structure.
 In this concept, this atomic identifiable entity is called a node.
 Each node is a collection of attributes (value-holders) that have values accessible locally in the context of the node.
 To enable browsing the internal structure of the nodes graph (relationship information), nodes are interconnected by references (address-holders of coupled nodes).
 Taking into consideration that the browse mechanism is based on the incremental and relative passage along the path of interconnected nodes, we can easily find out that each path must have a defined entry point, so we must address the question of where to start.

 The collection of these nodes is called the **address space**.
-The OPC UA Address Space concept is all about exposing the process data in a standard way.
+The OPC UA Address Space (AS) concept is all about exposing the process data in a standard way.
 The main goal of exposing a graph of nodes as one whole is to create a meaningful context for the underlying process data.
-To create the Address Space, we need to instantiate nodes and interconnect them by references.
+To create the AS, we need to instantiate nodes and interconnect them by references.

-To instantiate the **address space** we need to deal with naming, addressing, and meaning of the nodes.
+To instantiate the AS we need to deal with naming, addressing, and meaning of the nodes.
 Appropriate naming is helpful in the **human-centric** environment, especially at the design-time.
 Proper addressing is essential for **machine-centric** environment, especially at the run-time.
-Designing appropriate rules applied to make the **address space** meaningful is necessary for both and must be addressed by the information model design process.
+Designing appropriate rules applied to make the AS meaningful is necessary for both and must be addressed by the information model design process.
 All mentioned above aspects are tightly coupled and contribute to the design process.
 The design process can be backed by:

 - design conventions - contributing to design best practice rules
 - OPC UA concepts - as a foundation of AS deployment addressing a selected process requirements